-If an entrepreneur did receive deferral of taxation he will receive a proposal from the Dutch Tax Authorities considering a payment arrangement in the spring of 2021.
-Starting 1 July 2021 the outstanding tax debt will have to be repaid according to a 36-month payment plan.
-Earlier repayment is possible.
+If an entrepreneur received deferral of taxation, he will receive a proposal from the Dutch Tax Authorities considering a payment arrangement in the spring of 2021.
+Starting on 1 October 2021, the outstanding tax debt will have to be repaid according to a 36-month payment plan.
+Earlier repayment is also possible.

 The tax authorities charge tax interest if they were not able to determine a tax assessment on time, for example because a tax return was filed too late or not for the correct amount.
 Normally, the tax interest is 8% for corporate tax and 4% for other taxes.